 Professor Sarikaya tells Parentology, “Demineralization, the loss of mineral content, is the major cause of all dental diseases, from cavities to gingivitis.”

 Sarikaya and his team of interdisciplinary scientists, engineers and clinicians further expound on this problem in an article published by the ACS Biomaterials Science & Engineering Journal.
-It describes dental care as a preventable disease that has grown into a public health problem.
+It describes dental care as a preventable disease that’s grown into a public health problem.
 Some of the early clinical signs of enamel demineralization include the following:

 - Incipient caries (tooth decay)